Content created: 111109

 Return to top.

-And so the incensed Kannagi, in a remarkably impressive rage, marches to the palace, bullies her way past the guards into the presence of the king, and confronts him for unjustly killing a man who was innocent, and who was not even given an opportunity to defend himself against the charges made against him.
+And so Kannagi, in a remarkably impressive rage, marches to the palace, bullies her way past the guards into the presence of the king, and confronts him for unjustly killing a man who was innocent, and who was not even given an opportunity to defend himself against the charges made against him.

-Producing the mate to the anklet that Kovalan had hoped to sell, Kannagi demands that the queen bring out her own anklet, not the one that was “returned” to her, but the one that was never stolen.
+Producing the mate to the anklet that Kovalan had hoped to sell, Kannagi demands that the queen bring out her own anklets, not only the one that was “returned” to her, but the one that was never stolen.
 They look identical, but what cannot be seen are the jewels inside, the jewels that make the lovely jingling sound when the anklet is worn.
 Challenged, the queen explains that her original anklet —the one that was never stolen— contains pearls.
 In her rage, Kannagi smashes the “stolen” anklet to show that the jewels inside hers are rubies, not pearls.

 This vivid demonstration shames the king, who like his ancestors before him has always before been famed for the justice of his court and the fairness of his rule.
 Kannagi, her rage mounting and mounting, curses him and his whole city.